Language selection

 3.2 Importance of site

 Does your project address critical habitats of SARA listed species?
 If you selected yes, briefly describe how the project would contribute to maintain or improve the quality of the critical habitat of listed target species.
 Critical habitat is a habitat area essential to the survival and recovery of SARA listed species as defined in Species at Risk recovery strategies or action plans.
 Also include a short description of how you plan to verify and measure improvements in critical habitat for the project (within the lifespan of the project and longer-term follow-up if applicable).
-Also include the estimated percent of critical habitat that will be covered by this project (max 35 lines).
+Also include the estimated percent of critical habitat that will be covered by this project (max 500 words).

 If you answered no, briefly describe the importance of the site for the target species (max 35 lines).